AlexandraPregent/AlexandraPregent.github.io/_pages/cv.md

 Publications
 ======
- **Alexandra Prégent** (Forthcoming) Why You Should Not Use CI to Evaluate Socially Disruptive Technology: Privacy, Norms, and contexts.
+ **Alexandra Prégent**.
+Why You Should Not Use CI to Evaluate Socially Disruptive Technology: Privacy, Norms, and contexts.
 (Under revision at Philosophy&Technology)

 **Alexandra Prégent** & Keven Bisson (2021) "The Dividual Conception of Identity: A Possible Solution to Marusic's Grief Puzzle?", *Phares*, 21(1).